-It's important to note that main equivalence (equilibrium and $C^*$-Gibbs) is still valid in a more general settings of H\"older potential in a general Smale Space.
+It's important to note that the main equivalence (equilibrium and $C^*$-Gibbs) is still valid in a more general setting of a H\"older potential in a general Smale Space.
 D. Ruelle proved on the setting of hyperbolic diffeomorphisms that Equilibrium implies $C^{*}$-Gibbs in his book \cite{RuelleBook}, see theorems 7.17(b), 7.13(b) and section 7.18).
-On other hand Haydn proved in the paper \cite{HaydnGibbs} that $C^{*}$-Gibbs implies Equilibrium.
+On the other hand Haydn proved in the paper \cite{HaydnGibbs} that $C^{*}$-Gibbs implies Equilibrium.
 Later, the paper \cite{HD} presents a shorter proof of the equivalence.

 On the two next sections we will present the proof of the following theorem.

 \begin{theorem} Given a potential $U$ depending on a finite number of coordinates, then, $\alpha$ is the equilibrium measure for $U$, if and only if, $\alpha$ is $C^*$-Gibbs for $U$.
 As the equilibrium probability is unique we get that the $C^*$-Gibbs probability for $U$ is unique.